Philippus/elastic4s/README.md

 ```

 Some people prefer to write typeclasses manually for the types they need to support.
 Other people like to just have
 it done automagically.
-For those people, elastic4s provides extensions for the well known Scala Json libraries that
+For the latter, elastic4s provides extensions for the well known Scala Json libraries that
 can be used to generate Json generically.

-Simply add the import for your chosen library below and then with those implicits in scope, you can now pass any type
+To use this, add the import for your chosen library below and bring the implicits into scope.
+Then you can pass any case class
- you like to `doc` and an Indexable will be derived automatically.
+instance to `doc` and an `Indexable` will be derived automatically.

 | Library | Elastic4s Module | Import |
 |---------|------------------|--------|